How It began

 During the first part of 2010, Ted conducted research and met with parents, teachers, pastors, business and non-profit leaders and others in West Dallas to assess the need and support for a relational, community-based, research-driven, focused approach to reading and literacy instruction for children and parents in West Dallas.
 In December 2010, R2L was formed and in September 2011, R2L opened its family literacy center, Booktown, in the Lakewest Town Center.

 With one teacher and a group of committed volunteers, Readers 2 Leaders began providing reading instruction to neighborhood children.
-Five years later, R2L provides high-quality, high-dosage literacy instruction to more than 400 children each year in In-School, After-School and Summer Camp Programs.
+Nine years since its founding, R2L will provide high-quality, high-dosage literacy instruction to roughly six hundred children in the 2019-20 school year through In-School, After-School and Summer Camp programs.

-Ted and his wife Stephanie continue to be Readers 2 Leaders' biggest advocates and supporters, and Ted serves as our board chairman.
+Ted and his wife Stephanie continue to be Readers 2 Leaders' biggest advocates, with Ted serving as its board chairman until 2018.